Strasburg, North Dakota- Family Issues

 I couldn’t say.

-That was just… the house, I don’t remember what happened
+That was just… the house, I don’t remember what happened to it.

 I think it’s right on this lot.